Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: introduction

 It was, however, shown by K. Yasue \cite{yasue} around three decades ago that the fundamental concepts of quantum mechanics can be formulated in terms of the variational principle, generalizing classical variables to the corresponding stochastic one, whose stochastic property is known as Bernstein (reciprocal) process \cite{bern}.
 This new approach is called the stochastic variational method (SVM) and was originally introduced to reformulate Nelson's stochastic quantization \cite{nelson} in terms of the variational principle.
 In this formulation, classical mechanics and quantum mechanics are unified under the principle of the optimization of actions in such a way that the Schr\"{o}dinger equation is derived by employing SVM to the action which reproduces Newton's equation of motion.

 The applicability of SVM is not restricted to the derivation of quantum mechanics.
 It has been shown that the Navier-Stokes equation \cite {kk1,kk2,koide}, the Gross-Pitaevskii equation \cite{morato,kk2} and the Kostin equation \cite{misawa} can be formulated in the framework of SVM.
 The Noether theorem \cite{misawa3}, the uncertainty relation \cite{kk3} and the applications to the many-body particle systems \cite{morato} and continuum media \cite{kk1,kk2} are also possible to be formulated in this scheme.
-The foundation of this kind of stochastic calculus has been investigated by various authors \cite{dav,guerra,zamb,hase,marra,jae,pav,rosen,wang,naga,cre,arn,kappen,eyink,gomes,hiroshima,serva,yamanaka}.
+The foundation of this kind of stochastic calculus has been investigated by various authors \cite {dav,guerra,zamb,hase,marra,jae,pav,rosen,wang,naga,cre,arn,kappen,eyink,gomes,hiroshima,serva,yamanaka} .
 Considering these interesting aspects of SVM, it is worth exploring the applicability to more complex systems.

+The purpose of this series of papers is to investigate the applicability of SVM to the quantization of bosonic fields.
+This paper is Part I of this series and we investigate the field quantization of the complex Klein-Gordon equation.
+By using the result established in this paper, we will discuss the possibility of the gauge field quantization without the gauge fixing condition in Part II.

-In Part II of the series of papers, we investigate the application of SVM for the field quantization.
-At first glance, this seems to be trivial because it is known that a free field can be regarded as the ensemble of harmonic oscillators as usually done in the canonical quantization.
-However, there are several aspects which do not appear in quantum mechanics.
-The existence of anti-particles and the continuum limit are such examples.
-To investigate these points, we focus on the quantization of the complex Klein-Gordon equation in this work.
+At first glance, the applicability to the complex Klein-Gordon equation seems to be trivial because it is known that a free field can be regarded as the ensemble of harmonic oscillators as usually done in the canonical quantization.
+However, there are several points to which we have to pay attention when the SVM formulation is generalized to field systems.
+For example, 1) the field quantization based on SVM should be formulated on both of the field $\phi \left( \mathbf{x},t\right) $ and its Fourier transform $ \phi (k,t)$ on an equal footing, 2) we need to introduce a singular spatial corrections for stochastic variables so as to exist a well-defined continuum limit, 3) the SVM formulation should treat anti-particle appropriately.

-We find that the complete dynamics of the quantized field in SVM is described by a set of differential equations for the field configuration, which can be interpreted as the Euler (ideal fluid) equation in the functional space.
-Then the Fock state vector is given by the stationary solution of these differential equations and various results in the usual canonical quantization are reproduced, including the effect of anti-particles.

-In SVM, the intensity of the noise is a parameter and so far it has been determined in a heuristic way, requiring that the final result reproduces the Schr\"{o}dinger equation.
-In this paper, we determine this parameter so as to reproduce the single-particle energy without the knowledge of the existence of the Schr\"{o}dinger equation.
-As a result, it is shown that the functional Euler equation is cast into the functional Schr\"{o}dinger equation in the field configuration space and its time evolution operator must be given by the Hamiltonian operator.